 Soviet made car

-I arrived the air port of Kiev, Ukraine, late at night.
+I arrived the air port of Kyiv, Ukraine, late at night.
 I had not made

 hotel reservation.
 It meant I had to walk around looking for a hotel to

-stay at 1:00 am.
+stay after midnight.
 Well, it makes me always nerves walking down the unfamiliar

 I stopped at red signal on the crossroad.
 Lamborghini Gallardo and Audi

-R8, two super cars passed by in front of me competed each other in full
+R8, two super cars passed by in front of me competing each other in full

 speed.
-Some how I saw many expensive European car like Porsche or Bentley
+From any reason, I saw many expensive European car like Porsche

-in the night.
-In the result I got start thinking if here Ukraine was more
+or Bentley in the night.
+I wondered if Ukraine was very expensive country

-expensive country than I had expected.
-Anyway I found a hotel where I can
+for travel.
+Anyway I found a hotel where I could take a rest.

-Next day, I got started walking around the city as usual.
-Then I was a
+Next day, I got started walking in the city as usual.
+Then I was a little

-little bit relieved.
+bit relieved.
 Super cars were only for rich people.
-And at same

-time, I found another fact.
-This country has extremely higher rate of Japanese
+And at same time, I found another fact.
+This country has extremely high

-about it.
-I heard the news before that Japanese secondhand cars flood into
+I heard the news before that Japanese secondhand cars flood into Russia.

-Russia.
 However here in Ukraine, they were not secondhand old car at all.
+They

-They were latest model.
-Japanese car sales were widely diminished in the
+were latest model.
+Japanese car sales were now shrinking in world market.

-global depression.
 But it looked still kept good sales in this country.
+Japanese car makers

 Whenever I visit the new place, I'm looking forward watching the cars on